9 min read

 There's no reason to stop celebrating your remote workforce's special days because the working world has gone online.
 Birthday celebrations and work anniversaries were already integral parts of a company's culture, and its significance will only grow.

 Celebrating an occasion can be a simple and enjoyable experience.
 Host a virtual party and gather all team members to deliver heartfelt messages and blessings.
+Or record best wishes in a group video that can be shared electronically to surprise your teammates.

 Working across time zones or async?
 Consider delivering a cake, party hat, or a birthday card for extra sweet memories.